DevalexLLC/rdpgw-cloudflare-starter/README.md

 ### Download Your RDP File

-Now that your user is created, you can navigate to `https://{SERVER_HOSTNAME}` and log in with your new user.
+Now that your user is created, you can navigate to `https://SERVER_HOSTNAME` and log in with your new user.
 The RDP file will automatically download once you are authenticated.

 ## Customizing your RDP session

 The default RDP template has been customized for speed and simplicity.
-You can edit the options in [default.rdp](/gateway/rdpgw/default.rdp) to your liking.
+You can edit the options in [default.rdp](/rdpgw/default.rdp) to your liking.
 A good reference for the options is available at https://www.donkz.nl/overview-rdp-file-settings/.
+Be sure to rebuild the `rdpgw` container after you make any changes.